The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Two fundamental classes of solutions to the surface equations

 where we have used the fact that $(\rho /\kappa)_l=0$ and $(\rho/\kappa)_{l \psi}=0$, consistent with field lines obeying the vortex filament equation on the surface and in the neighbourhood of the surface.
 We now integrate this equation around an integral curve of $\boldsymbol{u}=\partial_\alpha \boldsymbol{r}$, which is closed in toroidal geometry.
 Thus, as $2 \tau/B\rho^2$ is single-valued, the left-hand side vanishes and we have

 where $C$ is some constant and we have used $\partial_\alpha B = 0$.
-This equation establishes a relationship between the magnitude of the magnetic field and the geometry of the field lines, given a toroidal Hasimoto surface.
+The notable feature of this equation is that it establishes a direct relationship between the magnitude of the magnetic field and the geometry of the field lines, even though the exact nature of this relationship is obscure.

 In this subsection, we have used $\kappa/\rho = \gamma(\psi)$ not only on the surface but also in its neighbourhood.
 In doing so, extra consistency conditions arise by combining equations \eqref{eqs: complete surface solution e} and \eqref{eqs: complete surface solution d}.
 We have not considered the consequences of enforcing this consistency.